jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 > [!NOTE]
 > The *`add_meta_data.py`* script has also populated country codes for all the countries a given link traverses from one node to its adjacent peer.
 Example: **xrd01** is in Amsterdam, and **xrd02** is in Berlin.
 Thus the **xrd01** <--> **xrd02** link traverses *`[NLD, DEU]`*

+### Transition - explore Jalapeno UI, then execute the host-based SRv6 stuff...do we perform this work in a Lab 6? or just have users advance to lab 5.1?

 ### Use Case 1: Lowest Latency Path
 Our first use case is to make path selection through the network based on the cummulative link latency from A to Z. Using latency meta-data is not something traditional routing protocols can do.
 It may be possible to statically build routes through your network using weights to define a path.
 However, what these work arounds cannot do is provide path selection based on near real time data which is possible with an application like Jalapeno.
 This provides customers to have a flexible network policy that can react to changes in the WAN environment.